ScanMountGoat/ldr_tools_blender/README.md

 ![falcon](https://github.com/ScanMountGoat/ldr_tools_blender/assets/23301691/95e8fd91-9509-4fef-af90-9597e1c0a43d)
 > Cycles render of [10179-1 Millennium Falcon UCS (LDraw OMR)](https://omr.ldraw.org/files/347)

-An addon for importing LDraw files into Blender 4.0 or later.
+An addon for importing LDraw files into Blender 4.0.
 Check out [discussions](https://github.com/ScanMountGoat/ldr_tools_blender/discussions) for reading announcements, asking questions, or suggesting new features.
 Report bugs or request new features in [issues](https://github.com/ScanMountGoat/ldr_tools_blender/issues).
 Download the latest version from [releases](https://github.com/ScanMountGoat/ldr_tools_blender/releases).

 ## Features
 The goal of this project is to provided a reliable and performant way to import digital LEGO models into modern versions of Blender for rendering.
 This includes importing and rendering [Bricklink Studio](https://www.bricklink.com/v3/studio/download.page) models or models built with [LDraw editing programs](https://www.ldraw.org/downloads-2/third-party-software.html).
 Studio models should be exported as LDraw under File > Export As in Studio before importing into Blender.